sequba/h3mapgen-cellular-terrain/README.md

 ```
-TerrainParams *_neighbourhood(float probability, int threshold, int self_weight=1);
+TerrainParams *_neighbourhood(float probability, int self_weight=1, int threshold=0);
 ```
 - `probability` is a probability of a black cell on the initial board before running CA
-- `threshold` defines the minimum value for the weighted sum (over the nighbourhood) for a cell to survive or be born
+- `threshold` defines the minimum value for the weighted sum (over the nighbourhood) for a cell to survive or be born; leaving it to 0 will cause the terrain function to pick the best value automatically (recommended)
 - `self_weight` specifies the degree of contribution of the current cell's state to the wighted sum